Donald Trump pardons Steve Bannon | DW | 20.01.2021

 In his final hours in office as US president, Donald Trump pardoned his former White House adviser Steve Bannon, according to US media reports.

-Steve Banon received a presidential pardon from Donald Trump, according to reports Wednesday in Reuters news agency and The New York Times.
+Steve Banon received a presidential pardon from Donald Trump, according to reports Wednesday in Reuters news agency, The New York Times and CNN.

-Bannon, who was a key adviser in Trump's 2016 presidential run, was charged last year with a case over an effort to raise private funds to build the US-Mexico border wall, to which he pleaded not guilty.
+Bannon, who was a key adviser in Trump's 2016 presidential run, was charged last year with a case over defrauding the public in an effort to raise private funds to build the US-Mexico border wall, to which he pleaded not guilty.

 White House officials had advised the outgoing president against granting clemency to Bannon, US media reported.